Home » Joanna Wright, 33: Kidnapped In Broad Daylight In 2016

-In the winter of December 2016, Joanna Wright was going about a regular day in Chicago, Illinois.
+In the winter of December 2016, Joanna Wright, 33, was going about a regular day in Chicago, Illinois.
 Joanna grew up in the Marquette Park area and worked as a hairstylist.
 As a staple in the local LGBTQ community, Joanna was popular in her neighborhood and was said to be well-liked.
-That’s why what happened to her just a week before Christmas Day leaves her loved one sad and confused.
+That’s why what happened to her just a week before Christmas Day leaves her loved ones perplexed.

-“We all have that feeling that she’s still here,” Joanna’s mother, Alicia Roberts, told ABC7.
+“We all have that feeling that she’s still here,” Joanna’s mother, Alicia Roberts, told ABC 7 Chicago.

-At the time of her disappearance, Joanna was 33-years-old and is described as having long dreadlocks to the middle of her back with red dyed tips.
-She stands at 5’2″ tall and goes by the nicknames Jojo, Jino, or Duwop.
-She has brown hair, brown eyes, and numerous tattoos that cover her chest, arms, and hands.
+At the time of her disappearance, Joanna Wright was described as 5 feet 2 inches tall and 100 pounds.
+She had brown eyes and long brown locs to the middle of her back with red dyed tips.
+She’s known to go by the nicknames Jojo, Jino, or Duwop.
+Joanna has numerous tattoos that cover her chest, arms, and hands.
 Some include words like “Londa,” “Joseph,” “Mary,” and “D-UNIT.”

 “Not knowing anything.
 That’s what hurts,” said Joanna’s sister Valencia Harrison.

-If you have any information concerning Joanna’s abduction, please contact the Area Central Detective Division, Missing Person Section at 312-747-8380.
+If you have any information concerning Joanna’s abduction, please contact the Area Central Detective Division, Missing Person Section at 312-747-8380 or your local authorities.

 Please share this story about Joanna Wright to reignite interest in her missing person case.
 She is our sister, and her life matters.